jc9677/hostFS/README.md

 <img src="https://github.com/user-attachments/assets/fa806574-9120-474f-8cb4-b17b1fbc3cd1" width=250 />

-# DuckFS
+# HostFS
-DuckFS allows you to navigate and explore the host filesystem from DuckDB.
+HostFS allows you to navigate and explore the host filesystem from DuckDB.

 Example 1: Navigate to the workspace and list the files.
 ```plaintext